Spatial partitioning for collision detection

 Why spatial partitioning?

-Naive collision detection checks every object against every other, quickly becoming impractical at scale.
-By exploiting objects’ position info, we can avoid needless checks and focus only on those close enough to interact.
+Naive collision detection checks every object against every other object.
+That becomes impractical quickly.
+If we use position data, we can skip most checks and focus only on objects that are close.

-Spatial partitioning organizes objects in space to minimize unnecessary comparisons.
-By partitioning space cleverly, we reduce the computational effort needed to answer spatial queries efficiently.
+Spatial partitioning organizes objects in space so we do fewer unnecessary comparisons.
+It reduces the work needed to answer spatial queries.

-For collision detection, we should only care about objects likely to collide with a given target—why check things that are clearly too far away?
+For collision detection, we only care about objects likely to collide with a target.
+There is no reason to check objects that are clearly far away.

 Games, simulations, and physics engines use spatial partitioning for fast “what’s near me” lookups, including:

-Sidenote: I highly recommend Bob Nystrom’s article, which is where I took the above image from: https://www.gameprogrammingpatterns.com/spatial-partition.html
+Side note: I highly recommend Bob Nystrom’s article.
+I took the image above from it: https://www.gameprogrammingpatterns.com/spatial-partition.html

 2D collision detection